Skip to Content

 I loved wandering through the streets of Aqaba’s center, doing some window shopping in Aqaba, and exchanging a few words with the locals (“Welcome!
 Where do you come from?”)

-However, I invite you to include shopping in its marketplace and small shops!
-There are plenty of them and it would be a sin to leave Jordan, or any Middle East country without visiting a traditional “souk”.
+There are plenty of them, and it would be to spend 10 days in Jordan or any Middle East country without visiting a traditional “Aqaba souk.”

-There is a wide variety ranging from spice and herbs shops, to local Jordan souvenirs, clothes or incense stalls.
-Needless to say that I fueled up on tea, infusions (black cinnamon tea!), scarves, and jewelry.
+There is a wide variety ranging from spice and herbs shops to local Jordan souvenirs, clothes, or incense stalls.

 As Aqaba is part of the special economic zone, prices are more competitive.

 However, you should still try to negotiate prices.
-That’s part of the authentic “souk” experience”.
+That’s part of the authentic souk experience.
 It’s a must of any shopping in Aqaba experience.

 The main areas for shopping at the souk and strolling through Aqaba city center are the winding streets around Sharif Al Hussein Bin Ali Mosque.
-It’s one of the main things to do in Aqaba Jordan.
+It’s one of the main things to do in Aqaba, Jordan.

 Other Souks: